fieryhenry/BCSFE-Python/README.md

 ### Install from source

-If you want the latest features and don't mind bugs then you can install the editor from the github.
+If you want the latest features then you can install the editor from the github.

 1. Download [Git](https://git-scm.com/downloads)